 If you are mailing in original artwork for scanning, or having a friend drop-off work for you, please complete our Artwork Dropoff Form so we have all the important information about your originals.
 Also be sure to include all of your contact information with the artwork, so we know who the art belongs to.
 We will contact you once we have received the work to let you know it is safe!

 In most cases, our color-matching is incredibly accurate, and our team does their best to make your proofs/prints match the original as closely as possible.
-But with some difficult to match pigments, sometimes this process is subjective, and you may be after a different effect than what our proofing results in.
+But with some difficult to match pigments, sometimes this process is subjective, and you may want a different effect than we obtained during our proofing.
 If you receive your Mail-in scan & proofs and feel there is any issue with the color, you can put notes on the color-proof and mail it back to us.
 If you pickup your scan from Dakota Art, you can put notes on the color-proof and leave it along with the original image for us to review.
 However, for additional proofing on Dakota Art Scans, we highly suggest you make a visit to our studio for additional proofs, since these types of color-issues are always much easier to communicate in-person.
 This can help us stream-line your color editing for future scans as well, since we will be more familiar with what you are looking to achieve.